 I’ve been having this project on a back burner for a quite a while.
 I saw it and could not resist.
 The angled wall in the living room kept asking for a brother.
 It took a while but I figured out what I would do with it.

 • The first thing that caught my eye was the size of the master bedroom in relation to the rest of the apartment as well as the intrusion in the night area/private when having to reach the toilet.

 • The layout of the long and narrow hallway is bound to make one think that the point of interest is somewhere towards its end, and it kinda’ sort of is ;), but it is in no way helpful in navigating the apartment.

 • I know that the aim is to keep a low cost, but the cheap, basic, not thought through layout of the bathroom is in no way helping its buying appeal.

-• Lastly, the crooked wall of the living room as the odd one out feels very weird.
-It has no logic or appeal and screams of an after thought.
+• Lastly, the crooked wall of the living room as the odd one out feels rather weird.
+It was born out of the desire not to create a weird angle with the facade of the building, which is appreciated.
+However it feels more as an afterthought and not as an intended point of interest.
 I also think that the kitchen layout could do with a different approach.

 So what did I do?

 • All this restructuring meant the relocation of the access to the living room.
-And as now the night area has an entrance of its own, the access to the living does not necessarily have to be closed, though that is definitely an option.
+As the night area now has an entrance of its own, the access to the living does not necessarily have to be closed, though that is definitely an option.

 In the original layout the couch was placed with the back at the balcony window, meaning that the view was literally wasted.
 Having the kitchen switch places with the living area means the view can now be fully used and appreciated.

-• Moving the couch all the way to the wall would have created a weird space.
-Moving it forward makes it intimate and easy to use and allows a small desk area or reading nook.
+• Moving the couch all the way to the wall would have created a weird space in my opinion.
+Moving it forward makes it intimate, easy to use and allows for a small desk area or reading nook.